 The next 3 months were some of the defining months of Zeald’s early existence.

 Zeald survived the Christmas period but by early January the situation was looking incredibly bleak.
 The founders called a meeting of all employees (7 full-time at the time) to decide on the company’s future path.
 They had only had two options to present:

 The staff were not prepared to let go of Zeald and proposed a ‘third way’:

 The effect of the battle plan was electric.
 The whole team pulled together and despite personal sacrifice morale improved.
 Within 8 weeks sales increased by 120%, private funding was secured with 3 days to spare and all staff went back on full pay!
-And… for the first time in three+ long years Brent, Hamish and David found themselves on a small wage!
+And… for the first time in over three long years Brent, Hamish and David found themselves on a small wage!

 Shortly after this incredible trial, the company made a startling discovery.
 After speaking with 100’s of New Zealand business owners, David had continually asked every person the following question,